 Want to get involved?

 Would you like to be part of our speaker service?
 If you’re a returned volunteer you can register as a VSO speaker.
-We’ll get in touch regarding speaker requests in your area and let you know of upcoming training dates (our next is on 21 September).
+We’ll get in touch regarding speaker requests in your area and let you know of upcoming training dates.
 We’re also happy to help you set up your own talks.

 Or request a speaker to visit your school or community group.